owensgl/biol525D/resources/daily_assignments.md

 3. Try different filtering options for the GBS data  (see http://prinseq.sourceforge.net/manual.html for options) and plot QC graphs.
 Discuss which options you would choose to implement if this was your data and why.

 4. Is an alignment with a higher percent of mapped reads always better than one with a lower percent?
 Why or why not?

+### Questions 2-5 are due on Monday, July 10th at 10 am.

+### Questions 6-10 are due on Monday July 17th at 10 am.